-In the past 5 years, Sara has logged close to 12,000 trail miles.
+In the past 5 years, Love has logged close to 12,000 trail miles.
 The experience she has acquired is invaluable and is her strongest asset in the backcountry.
 Other trails hiked include: John Muir Trail, San Diego Trans County Trail, Ouachita Trail, and MANY self-planned routes.
-Sara is a true explorer at heart and her accomplishments are not only directed towards hiking.
+Love is a true explorer at heart and her accomplishments are not only directed towards hiking.
 She fully believes in being a well-rounded adventurist and broadening her skill set to include all forms of human powered life.

-Sara is hiking all the trails in California's iconic High Sierra.
+Love is hiking all the trails in California's iconic High Sierra.
 She will GPS, track, compile summaries and conditions, take photographic documentation of trail issues, but most importantly provide free information to the public about her findings.
-This project will be time consuming and costly but Sara is dedicated to sharing her information with the public so others can experience the beauty of our native land.
+This project will be time consuming and costly but Love is dedicated to sharing this data with the public so others can experience the beauty of our native land.

 Tracks and waypoints will be made publicly available for download at no cost (donations gladly welcomed).
-It is Sara's hopes that everyone will recognize the beauty of our backcountry and explore the endless wonders our trails have to share.
+It is Love's hopes that everyone will recognize the beauty of our backcountry and explore the endless wonders our trails have to share.

 Sierra Mapping Project is actively looking for partners.
 A project of this magnitude is costly.
 Regardless, tracks will ALWAYS remain free.
 In order to do this SMP needs partners and sponsors.
 This belongs to the community.
 This belongs to you.

-It is Sara's hopes that people will dream, discover and allow their passions to fuel their desire to fully live this beautiful life.
+It is Love's hopes that people will dream, discover, and allow their passions to fuel their desire to fully live this beautiful life.